Spring-Creek-Bible-Church/git-intro/README.md

 - Organization of code
 - Tracking incomplete code
 - Tracking different versions of code

+## Git, GitHub, and GitHub Desktop
+Git is a version control system.
+GitHub is a popular website that hosts git repositories (source code and its Git history).
+GitHub Desktop is a great interface for using Git and GitHub.
+I will be using all three to demonstrate the power of version control.

+Although GitHub and GitHub Desktop are wonderful tools, they are not needed to use Git.
+One could just as easily use the command line or another client like GitKraken instead of GitHub Desktop and/or another hosting service like GitLab instead of GitHub.

 #  Git as Version Control
 ## Snapshots